VWS-Python/vws-python-mock/docs/source/contributing.rst

 Travis CI is set up with secrets for connecting to Vuforia.
 These variables include those from ``vuforia_secrets.env.example``.

-To avoid hitting request quotas and to avoid conflicts when running multiple tests in prallel, we use multiple target databases.
+To avoid hitting request quotas and to avoid conflicts when running multiple tests in parallel, we use multiple target databases.

 Travis builds use a different credentials file depending on the build number.
 For example, build 2045.1 will use a different credentials file to build 2045.2.